Chart Color Schemes

 Health performance in North Nowra - Bomaderry is well below average with prevalence of common health conditions notable across both younger and older age cohorts

-North Nowra - Bomaderry faces substantial health challenges, as indicated by health data.
-Both younger and older age cohorts have notable prevalence of common health conditions.
+North Nowra - Bomaderry faces significant health challenges, as indicated by its health data.
+Both younger and older age groups have notable prevalence of common health conditions.

-Approximately 49% (~8,373 people) of the total population has private health cover, which is lower than the national average of 55.3%.
+Private health cover is relatively low at approximately 49% of the total population (~8,379 people), compared to the national average of 55.3%.
 The most prevalent medical conditions are arthritis (11.0%) and mental health issues (10.1%).
-Around 60.8% of residents report having no medical ailments, compared to 59.4% in Rest of NSW.
-About 23.1% (3,964 people) of residents are aged 65 and over, lower than the 27.8% in Rest of NSW.
-Senior health outcomes present challenges broadly inline with the general population's health profile.
+A higher proportion of residents declare themselves completely clear of medical ailments at 60.8%, compared to 59.4% across Rest of NSW.
+The area has a lower percentage of residents aged 65 and over, at 23.1% (3,967 people), than the 27.8% in Rest of NSW.
+Health outcomes among seniors present challenges broadly in line with the general population's health profile.

 Frequently Asked Questions - Health